mbellehumeur/SlicerCastInterface/CastInterface/docs/cast-description.md

 In addition to distributing FHIRcast events, cast allows the following:

  - Request data from applications.

- - Support for binary file transfer.
+ - File transfer.

- - Support for resource servers and long running jobs.
+ - Resource servers and long running jobs.

- - Support for conferencing.
+ - Conferencing.

- - Support for IHE actor naming in advanced message routing.
+ - IHE actor naming in advanced message routing.

- - Support three additional subscription fields:
+ - Three additional subscription fields:
      - subscriber.product.name,
      - subscriber.product.version,
      - subscriber.actors

- - Support four additional event fields:
+ - Four additional event fields:
      - subscriber.name
      - subscriber.actor
      - target.actor
      - target.product.name

- - Support for a hub-generated `subscription-removed` event when an application disconnects from the WebSocket.
+ - Additional hub-generated `subscription-removed` event when an application disconnects  from the WebSocket.

-## How does the cast request work?
+## How does the request work?

 There is value to being able to obtain real-time information from other applications in the workflow.
 For example, knowing the "sceneview" status of an Image Display application or the current content of the report editor.
 This is different than what a FHIRcast hub would know since it relies on getting events to maintain its context which are not generated for each user action.